LinkedEarth/LeapFROGS/chapters/module1.md

 ---
 title: 'Module 1: Introduction to Python'
 description:
   'In this module, you will learn how to write basic Python code.
-Make sure that you go through the material provided by Project Pythia before attempting the exercises.
-Note that the first time you build the Binder, this may take some time.
-Also do not navigate away from the code block (e.g., by opening another exercise) as this will stop the execution.'
+Make sure that you go through the material provided before attempting the exercises.
+You have two solutions to attempt the exercise (1) Write directly into the console and click `run code`.
+You will be told whether your get the correct number.
+If stuck, you can ask for a hint or show the solution.
+Note that the first time you do this, a cloud server will be set up and it may take some time.
+Also do not navigate away from the code block (e.g., by opening another exercise) as this will stop the execution.
+(2) Attempt this on your local machine and use the Show solution tab to verify that you did the exercise correctly.'
 prev: null
 next: /module2
 type: chapter